Up to 60% off sofas & mattresses — limited‑time deals.

 • The chaise footprint can crowd tighter rooms

-• Motion transfer is noticeable if someone shifts a lot
+• Motion transfer is noticeable if the other seat changes position a lot

 Tbfit 80" L-Shaped Sectional Sofa